-As a small or even a medium sized business, it can be hard to compete with large competitors who not only have deeper pockets but may also have marketing teams bigger than your entire company.
+As a small or even a medium sized business, it can be hard to compete with large competitors who not only have deeper pockets but may also have digital marketing teams bigger than your entire company.
 Add to that the fact that organic search results on Google are being pushed further and further away from the line of sight of a searcher, it’s a tricky landscape to navigate as an SME.

 If you have limited time or budget, there is plenty you can do to help your business drive website traffic from online channels.
 I’ve written previously about Conversion Tracking for SMEs using Google Analytics which you should take a look at.
 Below I’ve focused more on quick wins and techniques for generating more traffic, without needing loads of time or resources.